cerqueiraedu/rent-a-movie/README.md

 ## Postman

-You can find test examples on [official Postman website](https://learning.getpostman.com/docs/postman/scripts/test_examples/)
+You can find test examples on [official Postman website](https://learning.getpostman.com/docs/postman/scripts/test_examples/).

+### Importing Collections

+Access Postman Home screen: File > Import and select the `test-suites` folder to import the collections and variables.

+The `test-suites` folder contains:

 `collections` folder contains all defined requests for a test run.